Onggabrieldesenvovimento/br.com.api.onggabriel.www/.github/ISSUE_TEMPLATE/issue-template-for-feature.md

 ---
 name: ISSUE TEMPLATE FOR FEATURE
-about: Suggest an idea for this project
+about: 'Use this template to suggest new features or improvements for the system. '
 title: PROTOCOLO | SOLICITANTE | TITULO DA DEMANDA | FEATURE
 labels: feature
 assignees: ''